Design

 Admission requirements

-• Verification of previous education: certified copies your diploma(s) and/or certificates
+• verification of previous education: certified copies your diploma(s) and/or certificates

 • a copy of your valid passport/ID

-• Proof of a sufficient level of English is required Note: the scores must not be more than two years old.
+• proof of a sufficient level of English is required

-• an IELTS score of at least 6.0 (maximum 2 subscores of 5.5.
-No subscores lower than 5.5);
+• an IELTS score of at least 6.0 (maximum 2 sub scores of 5.5. and no sub scores lower than 5.5)

 • Step 1 Enrol in Studielink